 Many people clench and grind their teeth occasionally, which causes little harm.
 However, frequent teeth grinding, medically called bruxism, can damage teeth and lead to other health complications.
-Many people suffer with bruxism without even realizing it.
+Many people suffer from bruxism without even realizing it.
 Stress, anxiety, an abnormal bite, and misaligned teeth are some reasons people grind and clench their teeth.

 Because they are unaware of the issue, they don’t seek help until damage has already been done.
 Because many people grind their teeth at night, they are unaware of their condition.